 Deflector Shields: The "Damage Field" spell; the enemies' usage of it usually blocks off some hallway and must be dispelled to proceed with a given chapter's plot.

-The Dev Team Thinks of Everything: In Edward Roivas' chapter, the portraits of the Roivas family and the dialogues of the servants change as Edward's sanity gets lower; however, at that point of the chapter, the only way to lower your sanity enough to see these effects is by summoning more enemies and then fighting them, which you probably didn't think to do until now.
+The Dev Team Thinks of Everything: In Edward's chapter, the portraits of the Roivas family and the dialogues of the servants change as his sanity gets lower; however, at that point of the chapter, the only way to lower your sanity enough to see these effects is by summoning more enemies and then fighting them, which you probably didn't think to do until now.

 Enemy Mine: The Chosen and Mantorok work together in order to combat the other three Ancients.

-Everything Fades: Enemies aligned with the ancients disappear to another dimension with a crashing sound after being killed.
-Regular corpses stay right where they are however.
+Everything Fades: Enemies aligned with the Ancients disappear to another dimension with a crashing sound after being killed.
+Regular corpses stay right where they are, however, excepting the Tome bearers in scripted events.

 Evil Sounds Deep: The voice that recites the runes when you cast a Chattur'gha spell, is one of the deepest, most guttural voices ever.
 It makes casting spells so much cooler.